tungsten wedding band close up — tungsten rings pros and cons

 Check the Binder Material

 The single most important quality indicator in a tungsten carbide ring is the binder.
-Nickel binder = good.
-Cobalt binder = avoid.
-Cobalt-bound tungsten rings are cheaper to manufacture but can cause skin reactions and oxidation over time.
-If a brand doesn't disclose their binder, that's a red flag.
+Nickel binder means the ring will age well.
+Cobalt binder means you may run into skin reactions and oxidation over time.
+Cobalt-bound tungsten rings are cheaper to manufacture, which is exactly why budget retailers default to them.
+If a brand does not disclose their binder, treat that as a red flag.

 Width Matters More Than You Think

 Most tungsten wedding bands come in 6mm or 8mm.
 The difference is subtle in millimetres but noticeable on your hand.
 Guys with thinner fingers generally look better in 6mm; broader hands suit 8mm.
-The Champion is one of the few rings available in both widths, so you can compare without committing.
+For the full breakdown of how to pick between widths, see our guide to 6mm vs 8mm ring width.
+Monolith is one of the few rings available in both widths, so you can compare without committing.

 Comfort Fit Is Non-Negotiable

 A comfort-fit ring has a slightly domed interior that reduces pressure on your finger.
-Since you can't resize tungsten, getting the fit right is critical.
-Every FoundryCut ring uses a comfort-fit profile — it's the standard, not an upgrade.
+Since you cannot resize tungsten, getting the fit right is critical.
+Every FoundryCut ring uses a comfort-fit profile.
+It is the standard, not an upgrade.
+Pair that with an at-home sizing pass first; our no-BS guide to measuring men's ring size at home walks through the process.

 Finish and Colour

 Tungsten rings come in silver (natural tungsten colour), black (PVD or ion-plated), and combinations with inlays like rose gold, gold, or blue.
-The colour treatment on black and coloured rings is a coating — it's durable, but over years of heavy wear, a coating can show wear patterns.
+The colour treatment on black and coloured rings is a coating.
+It is durable, but over many years of heavy abrasion, a coating can show wear at the high points.
 The natural silver tungsten finish is the colour all the way through.
-If permanence matters to you, consider a silver option like The Prestige or explore the black wedding bands collection if you prefer the look of black.
+If permanence matters to you, consider a silver band like Ingot or browse the black tungsten rings collection if you prefer the look of black.

 Common Questions About Tungsten Rings Pros and Cons